 Why did we analyse this subject?
 Well, German photonics manufacturers have adopted a strong international position in core segments of photonics like production technologies, medical technology, and machine vision.
 Yet Asia has also been attracting attention for a while now as a major potential market for photonics.
-The region is home to many world market leaders, specifically in the IT-based fields of photonics such as displays or optical communication technologies.
+The region is home to many world market leaders, specifically in the IT-based fields of photonics such as displays or optical communication.
 In times of globalisation and growing digitisation of the economy, Asia adopts a key role in the international arena, which has been keeping the German and European photonics industry busy now for several years.

-To gain a better understanding of how globally competitive China, Japan and South Korea are and how well they support their local photonics industry, Euro Asia Consulting PartG analysed over 5,000 research programmes and conducted detailed interviews with key local decision makers and market experts, all with a focus on Europe’s strong photonics core segments, namely production technology, machine vision and medical technology.
+To gain a better understanding of how globally competitive China, Japan and South Korea are and how well they support their local photonics industry, Euro Asia Consulting PartG analysed more than 5,000 research programmes and conducted detailed interviews with key local decision makers and market experts, all with a focus on Europe’s strong photonics core segments, namely production technology, machine vision and medical technology.
 The findings were presented at the Laser World of Photonics trade fair at the end of June in Munich, Germany.

 Challenges of competing with Asia